umbraco/UmbracoDocs/Implementation/Composing/index.md

 `ICoreComposer`

 After the WebInitialComposer has 'composed' - all ICoreComposer instances also 'compose'.
 They compose all the default elements that Umbraco needs to run.
-Some of the responsibilities covered by ICoreComposers include registering ModelsBuilder, registering the log viewer, registering the component responsible for writing into the audit logs etc.
+Some of the responsibilities covered by ICoreComposers include registering ModelsBuilder, registering the log viewer, registering the component responsible for writing into the audit logs, etc.

 `IUserComposer`